Journey2Ultra Running Coach Journey2Ultra

 4. Hills: Training on hilly terrain is vital for trail, mountain, or ultra races.
 Hill repeats develop the strength needed for climbing and descending, incorporating both running and hiking.

-5. Tempo Runs: Tempo sessions are for practicing your desired race pace, enhancing strength, endurance, and running economy.
+5. Tempo Runs: Tempo sessions are for practicing your desired race pace, enhancing strength, and running economy.
 Breathing is labored but manageable during these runs.

 6. Race-Specific Sessions: These sessions are tailored to mimic the terrain and conditions you'll face on race day.
 They may include stairs, hills, fast finishes, and depleted runs to prepare for specific challenges.